GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 or interest groups: ad selection is done on the user's browser.

 In other words, FLEDGE keeps your interests and browsing activity private.
-For example, if you visit an online store and show an interest in running shoes, and then visit a news site, the advertiser (the running store) doesn't learn what pages you're viewing and the ad publisher (the news site) doesn't learn about your interest in running shoes.
+For example, if you visit an online shoe store and show an interest in running shoes, and then visit a news site, the advertiser (the shoe store) doesn't learn what pages you're viewing and the publisher site that displays ads (the news site) doesn't learn about your interest in running shoes.

 ## How does FLEDGE work?

-When a user visits an advertiser's website, the site can ask the user's browser to associate the user with specific interest groups for a certain period of time (for example 30 days).
+When a user visits a page on a site that wants to advertise its products or services (an advertiser) the site can ask the user's browser to associate the user with specific interest groups for a certain period of time (for example 30 days).

 The interest group could be unique to the advertiser's website, so that it functions as a remarketing list.
 Alternatively, multiple websites could agree to assign users to the same interest